A diamond ring glowing in a bluish color under UV light.

 It is estimated that 95% of natural diamonds with fluorescence will glow in a bluish color.
 Interestingly, diamonds can also glow under black light in a variety of other colors ranging from yellow, white, red, green and orange.

-Gemological labs like GIA or AGS will assess a diamond’s fluorescence intensity during the grading process and they identify its intensity according to the following categories: None, Faint, Medium, Strong and Very Strong.
+Gemological labs like GIA or AGS will assess a diamond’s fluorescence intensity during the grading process and identify its intensity according to the following categories: None, Faint, Medium, Strong and Very Strong.

 In the strong and very strong category, the presence of fluorescence can sometimes be observed in common sources of UV lighting like the sun.
 This can lead to a cloudy or blurry appearance when the diamond is viewed directly under strong sunlight.